gselvara/spring-boot-property-demo/README.md

 # spring-boot-property-demo

-The aim of this project is to demonstrate how external propertile work in the spring-boot 2.0.3.RELEASE works.
+The aim of this project is to demonstrate how external property files work in the spring-boot 2.0.3.RELEASE works.

 Software:
 Java        : 1.8.0_25